 The Medicaid Redesign Team (MRT) was created by Governor Cuomo in January 2011.
 The purpose of the MRT is to save money and improve quality outcomes in the Medicaid program.
 The MRT consists of up to 25 voting members from the health care provider, business, legislative and health insurance sectors.
 It also includes state officers and state employees.
 An MRT member list can be found here.

 The 2011-12 state budget included 73 recommendations from Phase I of the MRT for savings of $2.2 billion in year one and $3.3 billion in year two.
-Among the enacted recommendations: bundling the Medicaid pharmacy benefit into managed care (effective October 1, 2011), elimination of a pharmacy prescriber prevails provision (eff.
-May 1, 2011), allow prior authorization for exempted drug classes (eff.
-October 1, 2011), expansion of populations entering Medicaid managed care over a three-year period (beginning July 1, 2011), establishment of Behavioral Health Organizations (operational before January 2012), establishment of Medicaid Health Homes (operational November 2011), global cap on Medicaid expenditures (effective April 1, 2011) and across the board Medicaid reductions (effective April 1, 2011).
+Among the enacted recommendations: bundling the Medicaid pharmacy benefit into managed care (effective October 1, 2011), elimination of a pharmacy prescriber prevails provision (effective May 1, 2011), allow prior authorization for exempted drug classes (effective October 1, 2011), expansion of populations entering Medicaid managed care over a three-year period (beginning July 1, 2011), establishment of Behavioral Health Organizations (operational before January 2012), establishment of Medicaid Health Homes (operational November 2011), global cap on Medicaid expenditures (effective April 1, 2011) and across the board Medicaid reductions (effective April 1, 2011).

 Phase II began work over the summer of 2011.
 MRT ‘workgroups’ have been established and are designed to bring more stakeholders into the process and to make recommendations to the full MRT by December for consideration in the 2012-13 state budget.
 Workgroups currently meeting: Basic Benefit Review Work Group, Behavioral Health Reform Work Group, Health Disparities Work Group, Health Systems Redesign: Brooklyn Work Group, Managed Long Term Care Implementation and Waiver Redesign, Payment Reform and Quality Measure Work Group, Program Streamlining and State/Local Responsibilities.
 Three additional workgroups will begin meeting shortly: Supportive Housing, Workforce Flexibility and Medical Malpractice.
 Check our Community Advocacy Calendar for dates and locations of these meetings.